YcTtXyLLM/ShapleyLaw/README.md

-This repository is used for sharing scripts of ShapleyLaw.
+This repository is used for sharing open-source scripts of ShapleyLaw.